sjqtentacles/cti_interview_assessment/README.md

 * Install MySQL locally (I used version 5.7)

+* Create a database, specifically using this command

+    `CREATE DATABASE cti CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;`

+    Otherwise there will be tons of weird encoding errors that seemed impossible to resolve with python code alone.

 * Setup a local mysql db user "ctiuser" with pass "ctipass" and a database named "cti" to keep it simple.
 These credentials are already put in `db.config.json` so you can change it if necessary, but again, just for simplicity.
 Normally the file would be put into gitignore, but doesn't matter for this project.

+* run `python main.py`